ivadomed/model_seg_sci/README.md

 ## Data organization

-Data are organized according to the [BIDS](https://bids.neuroimaging.io/) structure:
+Data are organized according to the [BIDS](https://bids.neuroimaging.io/) structure, as in the example below:

 ~~~
 dataset